 The Strategic Services Division was established to drive investment and job creation by increasing the productivity and efficiency of financial and non-financial intermediaries and investors, in particular micro, small and medium sized enterprises.
 This is to be achieved by providing Capacity Development based on research and business analytics.

 The Board of Directors of the DBJ has set aside funds in the Special Reserve Account which are to be used as counterpart funding for projects identified for Technical Assistance and Institutional Strengthening.
 Additional funding is to be secured from donor agencies such as the Inter-American Development Bank (IDB), United States Agency for International Development (USAID), World Bank, and Caribbean Development Bank (CDB) among others.
-The following criteria will apply when project funding is being considered:

 Projects in the following areas can apply for TA:

 - Development of skills and technological know-how

 - Energy Efficiency & Renewable Energy

 - Development of new sectors/industries/products

 - Non-government Entities